ryanatkn/gro/src/docs/publish.md

 changeset init
 ```

-If your package is public, be sure to set its access to "public":
+If your package is public, configure the changeset `access` property:

 ```diff
 # .changeset/config.json